Jump to:

 Definition

 Lymphedema is defined as “the abnormal accumulation of interstitial fluid and fibroadipose tissues resulting from injury, infection, or congenital abnormalities of the lymphatic system.”
-It occurs where there is an abnormal accumulation of protein rich fluid in the interstitial tissue compartment, resulting in inflammation, adipose tissue hypertrophy and fibrosis.1 The consequent limb edema and induration can result in disfigurement, decreased mobility, and/or limb dysfunction.
+It occurs where there is an abnormal accumulation of protein-rich fluid in the interstitial tissue compartment, resulting in inflammation, adipose tissue hypertrophy, and fibrosis.1 The consequent limb edema and induration can result in disfigurement, decreased mobility, and/or limb dysfunction, significantly impacting psychological and social function.

 Etiology

 Lymphedema occurs due to an imbalance in the rate of lymph production and/or lymph removal via the lymphatic system.
-Damage of lymph vessels, nodes, or the malfunctioning of the system contributes to this imbalance – which may be due to primary or secondary disorders of the lymphatic system (see Pathophysiology).
+Damage of lymph vessels, nodes, or system malfunctioning contributes to this imbalance – which may be due to primary or secondary lymphatic system disorders (see Pathophysiology).

 Epidemiology including risk factors and primary prevention